fstark/blog/content/blog/making-a-blog/making-a-blog.md

 While writing this rant, I didn't realise that the templating engine would parse the ``%image`` inside the code block, so it failed and just arbitrarily truncated the content

 {% image "img/11ty-truncate.png", "Image Title" %}

+I mean, that's it.
+The post just stops as soon as the engine get confused.

 ## Restarting the server